 Volunteer at the Milwaukee Campus

 Thank you for your interest in volunteering at the Wisconsin Humane Society Milwaukee Campus!
-Every day, volunteers help improve the lives of animals and they each play a vital role in the success of our shelters which care for nearly 35,000 animals each year.
+Every day, volunteers help improve the lives of animals and they each play a vital role in the success of our shelters which care for 40,000 animals each year.
 Below you will find information about our volunteer program at the Milwaukee Campus and how to become a volunteer.